Type-safe bitwise operations - TL;DR

 };

-In case you want to ensure that an enumeration is enabled for Boost.Flags, you can test it e.g. with
+In case you want to check whether an enumeration is enabled for Boost.Flags, you can test it using boost::flags::enable

-static_assert(boost::flags::enable<E>::value, "Please check if E is enabled correctly and boost/flags.hpp is included.");
+static_assert(boost::flags::enable<E>::value, "Please check if boost/flags.hpp is included and E is enabled correctly.");

 Nevertheless, for both kinds of enumerations Boost.Flags will detect semantical errors when using bitwise operations.

-For unscoped enumerations Boost.Flags will delete binary operators &
+For unscoped enumerations the language provides built-in bitwise and logical operators.
+Hence, Boost.Flags will delete binary operators &

 , |